 Not only do you lose out on the full effect of the air conditioner’s cooling air with the window open, but you also run the risk of running down your air conditioning’s charge, meaning you’ll need to book your car in for a re-gas sooner as well as getting less efficient fuel consumption as your engine works harder to maintain a consistent temperature.

 While you may think you’re ‘saving’ your air conditioning gas by not using it so often, leaving it for long periods of time can cause it to go ‘stale’, limiting its effectiveness.
 Fortunately, your car’s air conditioning can be useful all year round, as air conditioning is more effective for clearing mist from your windscreen than using the fans alone.

 While your air conditioning is running, moisture will build up in the filters, which eventually causes the bacteria which leads to bad smells coming from the vents.
 To help prevent this, turning off your car’s air-con a few minutes before the end of your journey and running the fans can help remove the excess water that would otherwise be left in your car’s air conditioning filters.

 Air conditioning recharges should be carried out on your car on average once every two years; these recharges help ensure that the gas in your car’s air-con systems is at the correct level and provides the coolest air possible whenever you need it.

-ATS Euromaster provide free air conditioning temperature checks that assesses the effectiveness of your car’s air-con if you’re in any doubt at all about its functionality.
+ATS Euromaster provides free air conditioning temperature checks that assess the effectiveness of your car’s air-con if you’re in any doubt at all about its functionality.
 If your car doesn’t need a refresh or a service, you don’t owe a penny.